kgiori/things-gateway-guide/mozilla-gateway-guide.md

 changes in installation and initial setup, most of this guide is agnostic to the actual gateway hardware.

 The following image shows a typical collection of smart home devices, the top row shows the Raspberry Pi, power supply and a Zigbee USB dongle.
-The bottom row shows a door sensor, smart plug, smart bulb, and motion sensor.
+The bottom row shows a door sensor, smart plugs, smart bulb, and motion sensor.

 <img src="/images/image53.png" alt="smart home devices" width="400">